CU-BDA-2022/LabResources/PythonForBDA.md

 To update `conda`:

 * Open up a terminal (e.g., the Windows Anaconda Prompt, macOS Terminal, or a Linux xterm).
 * Simply run `conda update conda`.
-Accept any changes it offers to make.
+Accept any downloads or other changes it offers to make.

 ### Create the bda22 environment